Fluorescent Tube Sizes Guide

 T8 Fluorescent Lighting

-The T8 fluorescent fixtures is the most common type.
-Its tube is 8 inches long and the fixture is called an F8T8.
+The T8 fluorescent fixtures are the most common type.
+Its tube can be between 14 inches and 6 feet long.

 T12 tubes are the most common in the aquarium hobby.
-These tubes are produced by three major manufacturers in the U.S. These manufacturers produce similar quality tubes but in slightly different thicknesses.
-Thus, they range in wattage from 13W to 20W.
-The T12 tube’s slim size creates an attractive style but you must use care in how you use them in your aquarium.
+These tubes range in wattage from 13W to 20W.
+The T12 tube’s slim size creates an attractive style, but you must use care in how you use them in your aquarium.

 The most popular are the 13 and 15W tubes made by Coralife, but the 18W made by Oceanic and the 20W made by Marineland are also good alternatives.